zlpton/ZehuaLiu.github.io/_pages/about.md

 I now serve as the Editor-in-Chief Assistant of [IEEE Communications Surveys and Tutorials](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9739) (IEEE COMST).
 In 2021, the impact factor of IEEE COMST reached 33.84, which is the highest one in all IEEE journals/magazines.
 To further promote IEEE COMST, I am helping to run some social accounts, including Linkedin (@IEEE Communications Surveys And Tutorials), Twitter (@IEEECOMST), and WeChat Account (@IEEECOMST).
 Thanks for following!

-My current research interests include, but are not limited to, Semantic Communications, Integrated Sensing And Communications, AI, and Metaverse. **If you are interested in cooperating with me**, feel free to email me (hongyang001@e.ntu.edu.sg)!
+My current research interests include, but are not limited to, Semantic Communications, Integrated Sensing And Communications, AI, and Metaverse. **If you are interested in cooperating with me or just have a talk**, feel free to email me (hongyang001@e.ntu.edu.sg)!
 I am always happy to discuss with / learn from smart minds ^_^!

 News
 ======
+1. [Jan/2022] I visited <font color=green>Japan</font>.
+Happy to make many new friends!
 1. [Dec/2022] I visited [Sungkyunkwan University](https://www.skku.edu/eng/index.do) in <font color=green>Korea</font>, hosted by Prof. [Dong In Kim](http://wireless.skku.edu/english/viewforum.php?f=96).
 A memorable month!
 1. [Nov/2022] Our paper titled ["Semantic Communications for Future Internet: Fundamentals, Applications, and Challenges"](https://hongyangdu.github.io/files/Yang et al_2022_Semantic Communications for Future Internet.pdf) is accepted by IEEE COMST (IF: 33.84)!
 1. [Nov/2022] I am honored to receive the <font color=green>IEEE Daniel E. Nobel Fellowship Award</font>!